Hansen Dam

-Hansen Dam is a flood control dam in the northeastern San Fernando Valley, in the Lake View Terrace neighborhood of Los Angeles, California.
+Hansen Dam is a dam built for flood control in the northeastern San Fernando Valley, in the Lake View Terrace neighborhood of Los Angeles, California.
 The dam was built by the U.S. Army Corps of Engineers, Los Angeles District in 1940.
 Hansen Dam was named after horse ranchers Homer and Marie Hansen, who established a ranch in the 19th century.

 The Hansen Dam Recreation Center is located in the flood control basin and surrounding slopes behind the dam.

 Geography

 Hansen Dam and its once-designed lake are now seasonal flood spreading grounds in the San Fernando Valley on Tujunga Wash.
 Tujunga Wash begins between the San Gabriel Mountains and Verdugo Mountains.
 The dam is 1 mi downstream from the confluence of the Big Tujunga Creek and Little Tujunga Creek-Wash.
 The dam contains a 1300 acre reservoir, which is sometimes referred to as Hansen Lake.
 The spillway structure, outlet works and channel are located near the center of the Dam's rock embankment.
 The embankment itself follows a slight curve that creates a natural barrier by connecting the hills at either end of the dam.
 It is southeast of the city of San Fernando.